JuliaGraphics/Tk.jl/examples/README.md

 * `Sizegrip`, `Separator`, `Progressbar`, `Image` various widgets

-The basic usage simply calls the `ttk::` counterpart, though one can use a Dict to pass in configuration options.
+The basic usage simply calls the `ttk::` counterpart, though one can use named arguments to pass in configuration options.
 As well, some have a convenience interfaces.

 ### Methods

-In addition to providing  constructors, there are some convenience methods defined.
+In addition to providing  constructors, there are additional convenience methods defined.

 * The `tk_configure`, `tk_cget`, `tclvar`, `tk_identify`, `tk_state`,
   `tk_instate`, `tk_winfo`, `tk_wm`, `tk_bind` methods to simplify the